-FICC would implement the proposed rule changes by no later than 60 Business related advance notice39 by the Commission.
+FICC would implement the proposed rule changes by no later than 60 Business Days after the later of the approval of the related proposed rule change filing39 and no objection to the advance notice by the Commission.
 FICC would announce the effective date of the proposed changes by an Important Notice posted to its website.